 - Take a tour of the lab space and technology.

 Are you interested in big trucks and mega engines?
 Are you looking to start a career with the potential for excellent pay and great job opportunities?
-Then look no further than CWI’s Heavy-Duty Truck Technician program.
+Then look no further than College of Western Idaho's (CWI) Heavy-Duty Truck Technician program.
 At CWI, you will receive training with the latest technologies found in semi tractor-trailer trucks, enhancing your understanding of the power that makes them go.

 Offer students a high level of technical understanding and interpersonal skills to support industry requirements for entry-level placement in the heavy-duty truck technician job market.